BasitAkin/Multi-Sensor-design-algorithm-for-inland-flood-detection/README.md

 ## Data Download

 The input data files required to run the scripts are hosted on Google Drive due to file size limitations on GitHub.
-Download the contents and place them in the `data/` directory before running the scripts.
+Download the contents before running the scripts.

 **[Download the data folder from Google Drive](https://drive.google.com/drive/folders/1vhDDwFzDJLjArZ8lZ5QxicHCu5aAzI46?usp=sharing)**